biplav-s/covid19-info/paper/README.md

 26. Union Minister for Health, India Dr. HarshVardhan is the new chairman for WHO Executive Council. [**News - WHO Briefing](https://www.facebook.com/watch/live/?v=281164206384239&ref=notif&notif_id=1590142086677843&notif_t=live_video_explicit) [**News - IndianExpress](https://indianexpress.com/article/explained/dr-harsh-vardhan-who-executive-board-chairman-6420280/) [May 22, 2020]

 27. Idea - I am not sure, how people have the time to make 'Killer Drone' for Warfare.
-But don't have the discipline to make a self-driving car to overtake puny needs of people at times like this.
+But don't have the discipline to make a self-driving car to overtake needs of people at times like this.
 At times like this decent doable thing would be a combo of drone (guide) and autonomous road transport vehicle run to keep clear of any accidents.
 Also, the roads being empty due to lockdown it shouldn't be a biggy.
 A guided solution like a line follower(per se lane follower) could be a good solution.
 (Robotics - Autonomous vehicle in the time of lockdown to reduce redundant work.)

 28. I have 2 more ideas for but due to sensitive nature sending you in mail.
 (Compiling the email)